 |Result || Rebel victory - Robert wins three battles in a single day.|

 Three battles at Summerhall were fought in one day in the stormlands during Robert's Rebellion.

 Lord Robert Baratheon managed to return to Storm's End after taking of Gulltown and called his bannermen in rebellion against King Aerys II Targaryen.
 However, some of the storm lords remained loyal to King Aerys and rejected his commands.
 The lords of houses Fell, Cafferen and Grandison were going to join forces at the ruins of the Targaryen castle Summerhall in the Dornish Marches and march on Storm's End to confront their liege lord.
 Robert, catching wind of it, raced with his forces to meet them.

 Not much is known about the battle, only that Robert managed to arrive first and won three battles in a single day, defeating the forces of the three loyalist houses in turn as they arrived.
 Additionally, Robert killed Lord Fell in single combat.

 Lord Fell was killed and his son Silveraxe, Lord Grandison and Lord Cafferen were captured and taken to Storm's End as prisoners.
 The three captives would later join the rebel cause after some time spent in captivity.
-Lord Randyll Tarly killed Cafferen in the Battle of Ashford, while Grandison died after the war from a wound taken in the Battle of the Trident.
+Lord Randyll Tarly killed Cafferen in the battle of Ashford, while Grandison died after the war from wounds taken in the battle of the Trident.